Skip to content

 • The DaemonModule interface and its instance-lifecycle hooks.

-• The lifecycle FSM on the daemon and the classloader rules.
+• The lifecycle FSM on the Daemon and the classloader rules.

 • The event bridge: subscribe-registration, no firehose.

-The Layer 6 limit
+The platform-only limit

 public interface DaemonModule {

-default void onUpgrade(ModuleContext ctx) {}
+default void onUpgrade(ModuleContext context) throws Exception {}

-// Instance lifecycle hooks
+// Instance-lifecycle hooks

-default void onInstanceStarting(InstanceSpec spec) {}
+default void onInstanceStarting(InstanceSpec spec) throws Exception {}

-default void onInstanceStarted(InstanceHandle handle) {}
+default void onInstanceStarted(InstanceHandle handle) throws Exception {}

-default void onInstanceStopping(InstanceHandle handle) {}
+default void onInstanceStopping(InstanceHandle handle) throws Exception {}

-default void onInstanceStopped(InstanceHandle handle, ExitInfo exit) {}
+default void onInstanceStopped(InstanceHandle handle, ExitInfo exit) throws Exception {}

-default Set<CapabilityBinding<?>> capabilityHandles() { return Set.of(); }
+default List<CapabilityHandle<?>> capabilityHandles() { return List.of(); }

 }